alexle/alexle.github.com/posts/first-half-marathon.markdown

 I ramped my engines up to 90% and pushed forward with the hardest part of the race.
 I focused on how many people I could pick off, with my (supposedly) extra energy.

-Lungs on fire, legs so heavy..
+Lungs on fire, heavy legs dragging..
 I wanted to stop so many times.
 But nothing else mattered, because with a couple clicks on my iPod, I was going to save the world with Swedish House Mafia.

 ###Finish & Post-Race###

 Crossing the finish line was overwheming and surreal.
 For a second or two, I almost forgot where I was.
-I was filled with so many emotions at that moment.
+I was filled with so many emotions.

 The sweetest part?
-My friends had made their way to the finish line, and shared my finish.
+My friends had made their way to the finish line, and shared that moment with me.
 Their support and exitement truly helped me along the race, and made the entire experience that much better.

 <a href="/static/2013-colfax-alex-finish.jpg"><img src="/static/2013-colfax-alex-finish.jpg" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>
 <div class="separator" style="clear: both; text-align: center;">